x

 More () »

-The forecast track from the Hurricane Center takes the storm into the Yucatan, then back into the southern Gulf of Mexico as a much-weakened tropical storm.
+The forecast track from the Hurricane Center takes the storm into the Yucatan, then back into the Gulf of Mexico as a much-weakened tropical storm.
 If this forecast verifies, Houston/Galveston would see minimal impacts -- increased chance for scattered showers, minor coastal flooding, beach erosion and rip currents, much like what Alberto did in June.

 The storm is still a long way out and forecasts can change.
 Watch the weather multiple times a day this week so no one gets caught off guard if things change with this well-organized storm.
+There’s a lot of uncertainly with the forecast as Beryl enters the Gulf so Texans should keep a close eye on updates throughout the week

-CURRENT LOCATION/PATH: With the 4 a.m.
-Tuesday update, Beryl was a Category 5 storm with maximum sustained winds of 165 mph, moving west-northwest at 22 mph.
+CURRENT LOCATION/PATH: With the 7 a.m.
+Wednesday update, Beryl was a Category 4 storm with maximum sustained winds of 145 mph, moving west-northwest at 20 mph.
 (Update in Spanish).

 Hurricane Beryl forecast cone